 Hotel credit card

 Up to 17x points for Marriott purchases, 3x on the first $6,000 spent in combined purchases each year on grocery stores, gas stations, and dining, and 2x everywhere else

 100,000 points after spending $3,000 in the first three months

-Our recommendations for the best travel credit card for October 2023
+Our recommendations for the best travel credit card

 The best travel credit card varies depending on your travel preferences.
 If you’re loyal to a specific airline or hotel, you may consider that brand’s card.
 A general miles or points rewards card could be the best choice for travelers looking to get the maximum value across a wider range of redemption options.